Pangi Valley – Gift of the Gods & Kings

 Secondly, the warmth and hospitality of the locals adds to the experience.
 Locals treat guests in the utmost hospitable way and you will enjoy simple yet delicious meals.
 Mushroom, rajma, potatoes are common dishes served with rice, roti and dal.
 A special dish where they soak rajma in chang and cook it with mild spices is a must try.
 People have a simple lifestyle, most engaged in small-scale farming, grocery shops and small homestays.
 A few are professionals engaged in healthcare, teaching and govt jobs.
 Locals have a deep respect for their cultures and traditions, and they are always trying to ensure that their children learn and carry forward the traditions.

 Last but not the least, Pangi is not something that describes a single valley or a small geographical region that you can tick off your bucket list in a single visit.
 It comprises a vast region with sub valleys, each with its own magical experience.
-We definitely cannot sum up the Pangi valley and the experiences here within a single page.
+We definitely cannot sum up the Pangi Valley Tourism and the experiences here within a single page.
 Saichu, Miyar, Sural, Hudan, Parmar are some of the beautiful sub valleys, each offering a unique setting and adventure.

 Sural Valley, Pangi